Salford City Reds: City council rejects rescue plan

 Another Super League club, Bradford Bulls, were on the brink of extinction earlier this year and Salford are desperate to avoid a similar fate.

-The Bulls went into administration in June and were saved by Omar Khan's consortium two months later, meaning they will keep their place in the top flight next season, with the Rugby Football League granting them a one-year probationary licence.
+and were saved by Omar Khan's consortium two months later, meaning they will keep their place in the top flight next season, with the Rugby Football League

-Reds chairman John Wilkinson has appealed on several occasions for new sponsors and investment and had often been forced to deny reports of the club being on the verge of administration.
+Reds chairman John Wilkinson has and had often been forced to deny reports of the club being

 He has also admitted that their relocation to their new £26m ground at the start of 2012 had denied them of a number of revenue streams.